icaroqr/booking/README.md

-# Alten Booking Api - Icaro Rezende
+# Booking Api - Icaro Rezende

-A Java REST Api project based on a job interview for Alten
+A Java REST Api for booking a room
 ## Getting Started

 ### Pré-requirements to run it locally